smartsite/triplesss/README.md

 ## Super.
 Simple.
 Social.

-A simple, yet reasonably well-featured social media platform which presents a RESTful API instead of a difficult to customise GUI.
-It means you can bolt it up to whatever front-end you like -  VueJs, React, even plain old HTML5 + pure Javascript.
+A white label social media platform written in PHP / MySQL, presenting a RESTful API.
+You can write the UX any way you like -  VueJs, React, even plain old HTML5 + pure Javascript.

-The API and class structure have been strongly influenced by [stream-php](https://github.com/GetStream/stream-php),without depending on https://getstream.io.
+The API and class structure have been strongly influenced by [stream-php](https://github.com/GetStream/stream-php), without depending on https://getstream.io.

 Tags are integral to how Triplesss works.
 They present an easy way to group, categorise and search for posts that tend to get easily lost on other social platforms.

+It's simple, yet reasonably well-featured.
+There's signicifant scope to extend features.

 ## Getting Started